saadtechgeek/AIML/README.md

 The content in this repository falls into two categories:

-1. **Original Projects** - Personal implementations and original work (e.g., Appointment Agent System)
+1. **Original Projects** - Personal implementations and original work including:
+   - Appointment Agent System
+   - Machine Learning Projects (ML directory)
+   - Custom implementations and experiments
-2. **Learning Implementations** - Code following tutorials and courses, adapted and documented for learning purposes
+2. **Learning Implementations** - Code following tutorials and courses from various sources, adapted and documented for learning purposes

 > **Note**: Where applicable, specific learning sources are credited within individual project directories.
 This repository represents both original work and educational implementations synthesized from various learning resources.